mcronberg/aitray/README.md

    ```

 This will launch AITray, and you’ll see its icon appear in the system tray (the small icons near the clock in the bottom-right corner of your screen).

 ---

-## Using AITray

-1. **Set Up Your API Key**:
-   - On the first run, the app will ask for your Google Gemini API key.
-Copy your key and paste it into the Settings window.
-Click **Save**.

-2. **Transform Text**:
-   - Copy some text to your clipboard (e.g., highlight text and press `Ctrl + C`).
-   - Right-click the AITray icon in the system tray and choose an option (e.g., Rewrite, Summarize, etc.).
-   - The modified text will automatically replace what’s in your clipboard—ready to paste anywhere!

----